HomeCredit CardsAmexThe ideal 4 card American Express Membership Rewards team

 • No foreign transaction fees on 2 out of the 4 cards

-The degree to which individual cardholders will be able to offset the combined annual fees by making the most of the various card benefits will vary depending on each cardholder’s travel and spending patterns, but most people should be able to offset a significant percentage.
+The degree to which individual cardholders will be able to offset the combined annual fees by using the various card benefits will vary depending on each cardholder’s travel and spending patterns, but most people should be able to offset a significant percentage.

 My reasoning

-The 3 points/dollar that the American Express® Green Card offers on all other travel spending (terms apply) cannot be beaten by any other American Express card and is only matched by one other card on the market – the Chase Sapphire Reserve® Credit Card – so it’s a “must-have” card if you travel and want to earn a lot of Membership Rewards points.
+The 3 points/dollar that the American Express® Green Card offers on all other travel spending (terms apply) cannot be beaten by any other American Express card and is only matched by one other card on the market – the Chase Sapphire Reserve® – so it’s a “must-have” card for anyone who likes to travel and who wants to earn a lot of Membership Rewards points.

-The 4.5 points/dollar that the Amex EveryDay Preferred Card can offer on the first $6,000 of US supermarket spending in a year is the best rate of return that any card offers for spending at US supermarkets (this rate assumes that a cardholder puts a minimum of 30 transactions on their card in a single billing cycle in any spending category – terms apply).
+The 4.5 points/dollar that the Amex EveryDay® Preferred Credit Card can offer on the first $6,000 of US supermarket spending in a year is a great rate of return for spending at US supermarkets and one that you’ll find hard to beat (this rate assumes that a cardholder puts a minimum of 30 transactions on their card in a single billing cycle in any spending category – terms apply).

-Also, assuming a cardholder uses the Amex EveryDay Preferred Card for a minimum of 30 transactions (of any size and in any category) in a billing cycle, no card can beat the 3 points/dollar it offers for gas station spending (terms apply).
+Also, assuming a cardholder uses the Amex EveryDay® Preferred Credit Card for a minimum of 30 transactions (of any size and in any category) in a billing cycle and triggers the 50% bonus, it offers a valuable 3 points/dollar for gas station spending (terms apply).

-As everyone has to eat (and presumably not everyone lives in the center of a major city and orders food to be delivered all the time) and as gas is a major monthly cost for most people, this is another reasonably obvious card to have in this team.
+As everyone has to eat (and presumably not everyone orders takeout every night), and as gas is a major monthly cost for most people, this is another reasonably obvious card to have in this team.

-The Blue Business Plus Card is the only Business card to make it onto my list and it makes it into my final 4 because it’s hard to find a better card (anywhere) for non-bonused spending.
+The Blue Business® Plus Credit Card from American Express is the only Business card to make it onto my list and it makes it into my final 4 because it’s hard to find a better card for non-bonused spending.

-When you can earn 2 points/dollar in any category of spending on up to $50,000 of eligible spending/year (terms apply) without having to pay an annual fee (rates & fees), there’s no reason to ever earn 1 point/dollar on domestic spending ever again.
+When you can earn 2 points/dollar in any category of spending on up to $50,000 of eligible spending/year (1 point/dollar thereafter – terms apply) without having to pay an annual fee, there’s no reason for most people to ever earn 1 point/dollar on domestic spending ever again.

-The American Express® Gold Card (review) didn’t make it into my final 4 because the other cards that I’ve selected mostly cover the Gold card’s strong points:
+The American Express® Gold Card didn’t make it into my final 4 because the other cards that I’ve selected mostly cover its strong points:

-• The Green Card is better for all other travel spending
+• The American Express® Green Card is better for all other travel spending.

-• The EveryDay Preferred card is better for gas station spending
+• The Amex EveryDay® Preferred Credit Card is better for gas station spending.

-• The Green Card earns just 1 point/dollar less at restaurants
+• The American Express® Green Card earns just 1 point/dollar less at restaurants.

-The no annual fee Amex EveryDay card didn’t make it into the final 4 either because most people will spend a significant amount of money at gas stations and at US supermarkets every year and the $95/year that the Preferred version of this card charges is worth it for the noticeably higher earning rates that it offers in both of these categories.
+The no annual fee Amex EveryDay® credit card didn’t make it into the final 4 because most people will spend a significant amount of money at gas stations and at US supermarkets every year, so the annual fee that the Preferred version of this card charges should be worth it thanks to the noticeably higher earning rates that it offers in both of these categories.

 Alternatives

-If, for example, you don’t spend a lot on airfare and you don’t need a Priority Pass membership, it may be a good idea to save some money by dropping the Platinum Card and just keeping a 3-card Membership Rewards team of the Amex Green Card, the EveryDay Preferred Card and the Blue Business Plus card.
+If, for example, you don’t spend a lot on airfare and you don’t need a Priority Pass membership, it may be a good idea to save some money by dropping the Platinum Card® from American Express and just keeping a 3-card Membership Rewards team of the American Express® Green Card, the Amex EveryDay® Preferred Credit Card and the Blue Business® Plus Credit Card from American Express.

 Bottom line

-Personally, I think that the Platinum Card® from American Express, the American Express® Green Card, the Amex EveryDay® Preferred Card, and the Blue Business® Plus Card make up the ideal 4-card Membership Rewards team…but what do you think?
+Personally, I think that the Platinum Card® from American Express, the American Express® Green Card, the Amex EveryDay® Preferred Card, and the Blue Business® Plus Credit Card from American Express make up the ideal 4-card Membership Rewards team … but what do you think?

 Regarding Comments